 New To Virginia

-Within 60 days of moving here, you must obtain a Virginia driver's license to legally drive here.
-If you currently hold a commercial driver's license (CDL), you must obtain a Virginia CDL within 30 days.
+When you move to Virginia, you have 60 days to get a Virginia driver's license to legally drive here.
+If you currently have a commercial driver's license (CDL), you must get a Virginia CDL within 30 days.

 - Eligibility Requirements